 Experience the nightlife, go bar hopping, have some late-night BBQ, sing some noraebang (the Korean version of karaoke), shop at the small boutiques, visit the Trick Eye Museum, spend an afternoon visiting themed cafes, visit the Hongdae Free Market on a Saturday afternoon.

-Places to stay in Hongdae:
+Where to stay in Hongdae:

 Hapjeong – 합정동

 While Hongdae is the centre of student life, nearby Hapjeong very much feels like an extension of the place.
-This is a fast-changing neighbourhood, and while there are some older residential parts, there are lots of new bars, coffee shops and themed cafes popping up, not to mention the numerous late night BBQ restaurants to feed those late night cravings.
+This is a fast-changing neighbourhood, and while there are some older residential parts, there are lots of new bars, coffee shops and themed cafes popping up, not to mention the numerous late-night BBQ restaurants to feed those late-night cravings.
 Prices here are slightly lower than Hongdae, but you still get the proximity to the nightlife.

 Things to do in Hapjeong:

-Venture to nearby Hongdae, or enjoy the multitude of bars, coffee shops, and late night restaurants that are popping up in this area.
+Venture to nearby Hongdae, or enjoy the multitude of bars, coffee shops, and late-night restaurants that are popping up in this area.

-Places to stay in Hapjeong:
+Where to stay in Hapjeong:

 Gagnam – 강남

-PSY’s Gangnam Style has probably given you a few ideas of what this Seoul neighbourhood is all about!
+Wondering where to stay in Seoul if you have a bigger budget?
+Well, PSY’s Gangnam Style has probably given you a few ideas of what this Seoul neighbourhood is all about!
 Gangnam is considered to be the most affluent neighbourhood in the whole city, and that means high-end shopping, fine dining, and luxurious clubs – though I personally think it lacks a bit of the charm of the older neighbourhoods!
 That being said, if you have money to spend, this is the place to spend it and spend it fast.

 Things to do in Gangnam: